 - Travel accident insurance: You’ll get up to $500,000 in accidental death and dismemberment coverage when traveling on a plane, train, ship, or bus if the fare was paid for with the card.

 - Car rental loss and damage insurance: Don’t pay extra at the rental counter when you use this card since you’re covered if your rental car is damaged or stolen.

 - Premium roadside assistance: If you’re stuck on the road, you can call for a flat repair, to jumpstart a battery or get a tow up to 10 miles, and it won’t cost you a cent.

-Where the Delta Reserve® for Business Credit Card from American Express falls short
+Where the Delta SkyMiles® Reserve Business American Express Card falls short

 You’ll notice that we didn’t bring up rewards miles in the above section and that’s because your earning power is honestly not that impressive – especially for a high annual fee card.
-For starters: Earn 80,000 bonus miles and 5,000 Medallion® Qualification Miles (MQMs) after you spend $6,000 in purchases on your new Card in your first 3 months..
+For starters: Earn 80,000 bonus miles, 20,000 Medallion® Qualification Miles (MQMs), and a $200 statement credit after spending $5,000 in purchases on your new Card in your first 3 months..
 That is less than what some similar business travel cards offer.

-Beyond that, you’ll earn 2 miles on every dollar spent on purchases made directly with Delta, and 1 mile on every eligible dollar spent on purchases.
+Beyond that, you’ll earn Earn 3 Miles on every dollar spent on eligible purchases made directly with Delta.
 That’s nothing to write home about as some cards offer 3x or even 5x miles for travel purchases or other spending categories with the card.
 And while there are a number of redemption options besides using your miles for flights, you’ll be giving away some value for that flexibility.